ESM121 Water Science and Management

 - Introduction (Tutorial, pdf)

-- Components of the Water Budget: Introduction Environmental Water Needs (Tutorialsheet, pdf
+- Components of the Water Budget: Introduction Environmental Water Needs (Tutorialsheet, Video

 Rd.2 Hanak et al. pp 41-69